Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Jeffrey L. Campbell - Tuohy Brothers Investment Research, Inc.

 And Jim, of course, congratulations on your great career and your leadership.

-You're handing a very nice asset and organization on to Brad.
+You're handing a very nice asset and organization off to Brad.
 I'm sure he appreciates it.

 James J. Volker - Whiting Petroleum Corp.